Business in Grenada

 - To explore the Business Opportunities in Grenada

-- To analyze the trade relations of Grenada with the country of the student
+- To analyze the trade relations of Grenada with the student's country

 - To know the Trade Agreements of Grenada